 Inspection and maintenance agreement means a written agreement providing for the long-term inspection, operation, and maintenance of the stormwater management system and its components on a site.

+Jurisdictional wetland means an area that is inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support a prevalence of vegetation typically adapted for life in saturated soil conditions, commonly known as hydrophytic vegetation.

+Land Development means any land change, including, but not limited to, clearing, digging, grubbing, stripping, removal of vegetation, dredging, grading, excavating, transporting and filling of land, construction, paving, and any other installation of impervious cover.

-Land Development Application means the application for a land development permit on a form provided by City of Senoia along with the supporting documentation required in Section
+Land Development Application means the application for a land development permit on a form provided by City of Senoia along with the supporting documentation required in Section 40-459.

 Land Development Permit means the authorization necessary to begin construction- related, land-disturbing activity.